ksu-cs-textbooks/cc410/content/i-oop/07-debugging-logging/07-summary.md

 If a debugger is stopped on a line containing a function call, pressing the **step into** button will perform what action?

 1. [X] Pause execution on the first line within the function being called
-1. [ ] Move execution to the next line in the current function
+1. [ ] Move execution to the next line in the current function unless it reaches a breakpoint
 1. [ ] Continue executing the program until another breakpoint is reached
 1. [ ] Finish executing the current function and move to the function it was called from